shoelace-style/shoelace/docs/home.md

 <img class="logo" src="/assets/images/wordmark.svg" alt="Shoelace" data-no-zoom>

-👟_A forward-thinking library of Web Components._
+👟_A forward-thinking design system for desktop and mobile._

 ---

-Shoelace is an open source component library for desktop and mobile that's built with [Web Components](https://developer.mozilla.org/en-US/docs/Web/Web_Components).
-Here are some reasons to consider it for your next project:
+Shoelace harnesses the power of [web components](#web-components) to bring you a modern, versatile, open source design system.

+Here's why you'll love it:

 - Works with any framework 🧩
 - Can be loaded via CDN ⚡️